-Georgia Tech reports charges billed to the account within the calendar year (January 1st-December 31st).
+The 1098-T form contains information pertaining to the calendar year (January 1st-December 31st).

 My 1098-T was mailed to the wrong address.
 How do I obtain a copy?

-To obtain a 1098-T form, you may access: www.1098t.com.
-Follow the instructions for obtaining a password.
+To obtain a 1098-T form, you may access the document at your student payment portal.